giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 Beware: before performing any updates, verify that there are no breaking changes!
 If there are breaking changes, prepare for the upgrade accordingly.

-You can update an application by running the following command in the management cluster:
+You can update an application by running the following command in the Management Cluster:

 ```
 ➜ kubectl gs update app \